mmroden/wiki_selector/README.md

 TODO:

 1. Add in quality and importance metrics.
 This is trickier than it might seem at first glance.
-2. Multiprocessing is a terrible memory hog right now; I would recommend using it very sparingly.
+2. Multiprocessing is a terrible memory hog right now; I would recommend using it very sparingly, if at all
 3. The output is less than useful in its current incarnation.

-On my system, I am running this setup right now with
+To run with multiprocessing:

-    python -m scoop -n 3 generate_collections.py
+    python -m scoop -n N generate_collections.py

-I have a core i7 with 4 real cores and 4 hyperthreaded cores, as well as 16 gb of RAM-- memory spikes to 13 gb during setup, and then stabilizes to around 60%.
-This is Windows 10.
+where _N_ is the number of cores you want to use for this process.
+When N > 2, the memory needs are so large that, on Windows 10 at least, disk swap needs to be engaged.
+At that point, the speed of using more cores is probably outweighed by hitting the disk.